paazmaya/tozan/README.md

 Please note that the minimum supported version of [Node.js](https://nodejs.org/en/) is `6.9.5` (LTS).

+## Background for the name

+The name of the project is for honouring the legacy of a certain master from the Ryukyu archipelago who contributed to the martial arts that we today know as **karate** and **ryukyu kobujutsu**.

 ## Installation

 Install via `npm`, as a global command line utility: